fillup/wordpress-menu-override/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 0.3 =
+* Upgrade is safe from 0.2.x, data structure does not change so current overrides will not be lost.

 = 0.2 =
 * When upgrading, due to data structure changes, your current overrides will be lost, sorry.